Infrastructure funding statement

 The Community Infrastructure Levy (CIL) regulations require all local planning authorities that enter into planning obligations during a reporting year to publish an infrastructure funding statement (IFS).
 The IFS should, as a minimum, include the information set out in Schedule 2 to the Community Infrastructure Levy regulations 2010 (as inserted by the 2019 regulations).

-The infrastructure funding statements will give policy makers and communities better insight into how developer contributions are supporting new development and local infrastructure.
+The infrastructure funding statements give policy makers and communities better insight into how developer contributions are supporting new development and local infrastructure.

 Developer contributions include section 106 planning obligations, section 278 highway agreements and any agreements that either secure funding towards new development, or provide infrastructure as part of any new development.